msperlin/beautiful-jekyll/_posts/2017-01-30-Exams-with-dynamic-content.md

 defining the order of questions, the answer list and textual content based on a simple markup language.
-If you know latex, it is basically a problem of finding regex patterns and restructuring a character object that is later saved in a new and compilable latex file.
+If you know latex, it is basically a problem of finding regex patterns and restructuring a character object that is later saved in a compilable latex file.

 The package I wrote worked pretty well for me but, as with any first version of a software, it had missing features.
 The output was only a